One of the problems most Discord users report is the “no audio” bug during screen sharing sessions.

 While waiting for the complete fix from Discord, you can try some of the solutions listed here.
-Different solutions may apply for different users, so work your way down the list and see what solves the problem for you.
+Different solutions may apply to different users, so work your way down the list and see what solves the problem for you.

 Make Sure Discord Is Updated

 As a standard, make sure Discord is updated to the latest version before trying these fixes.
-To update it manually: Open Discord > Look for the icon in your system tray > right-click, then select “Check for Updates”
+To update it manually:

 Solution 1: Add The Program To Your Game Activity